sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 ![](../Media/Migration/8.png)

-In the modern UI it is possible to not only change the file system root path, but also the registry root and the IPC root.
+In the modern UI, it is possible to change not only the file system root path, but also the registry root and the IPC root.

 ## Program Start monitoring